ConnectingApps/Xunit.TestLogger/README.md

 }
 ```

-and start using this way
+and start creating it this way

 ```csharp
 public ImprovedLoggingTest(ITestOutputHelper output)